yanalunaterra/nanoid-c/openbsd/README.md

 hyphen, or an underscore.
 Think of them as random unpadded [Base64url][] strings.
 You've already seen this ID format elsewhere: on YouTube.

-A default-sized Nano ID is 21 characters long: 126 bits of entropy at 6 bits per character.
+A default Nano ID is 21 characters long, encoding 126 bits of entropy at 6 bits per character.

 [Base64url]: https://datatracker.ietf.org/doc/html/rfc4648#section-5